neerjavashist/Gut_Microbiome_Konzo/README.md

 7. Install any additional necessary packages as listed in Code.R, and follow the script for further analysis.
 8. Figure making is also included in the code.
 However, Gimp was used to combine some figures into a final layout.

-Note: The code is commented up front for clarification, but most of the code is repetitive with changes depedning on input.
+Note: The code is commented up front for clarification, but most of the code is repetitive with changes depending on input.
 Additionally, phylum input files are available for reference to have a better idea of what the input looks like as the files are separate and have more info than necessary/provided in Supplemental files in the paper submission.